Best Postnatal Massage at Naturally Heaven Therapy, Newcastle

 Aromatherapy During A Postpartum Massage

-Holistic therapy with aromatherapy can be effective therapy for postpartum mummies Essential oils are pure extractions from plants and can assist with relaxation, hormone balance, cleansing, and treatment of anxiety or depression.
+Holistic therapy with aromatherapy can be an effective therapy for postpartum mummies Essential oils are pure extractions from plants and can assist with relaxation, hormone balance, cleansing, and treatment of anxiety or depression.
 Most high-quality oils are safe and non-allergenic after pregnancy, but let your therapist know if you are nursing.

 Include Postpartum Massage In Your After Pregnancy Care